 Epcot is the middle of a complete transformation and that isn’t going to end anytime soon and will continue through all of 2020 and 2021.

-The France pavilion construction was supposed to be finished by the Summer but now will likely continue through the Fall or Winter.
-That also means that if you were hoping to ride Remy’s Ratatouille Adventure in 2020, that might not be possible unless you go at the end of the year.
+The France pavilion construction was supposed to be finished by the Summer but now it has been delayed until the Fall or Winter.
+That also means that if you were hoping to ride Remy’s Ratatouille Adventure in 2020, that might not be possible now and it looks like we’ll be waiting until 2021.

-We also were supposed to be getting the new Epcot fireworks show Disney Harmonious in 2020, but that will likely be delayed until the Fall or 2021.
-We also aren’t getting the Spaceship Earth refurbishment like we originally thought, at least it’s not starting in 2020.
+We also were supposed to be getting the new Epcot fireworks show, Disney Harmonious in 2020, but that will likely be delayed until the Fall or 2021.
+We also aren’t getting the Spaceship Earth refurbishment like we originally thought, as that project has been put on hold.

 Then there’s the Space 220 restaurant that was supposed to open in the Spring.
 From what we understand they were close before the closure, but now everything is up in the air and who knows if we’ll see it before 2021.

 The Magic Kingdom doesn’t have a ton of big projects going on at the moment, but they had just started a refurbishment on Cinderella Castle to get it ready for the 50th anniversary.
-That was supposed to be done in the Summer, but it certainly will be pushed back to Fall.
+That is now finished and the castle is looking stupendous with its new vibrant colors.

 With all of these changes, we still think 2020 is only a good year for someone who has visited many times already, not a first-timer.